OpenRubrics: Towards Scalable Synthetic Rubric Generation for Reward Modeling and LLM Alignment: Introduction

 In this work, we present \dataset{}, a large collection of (prompt, rubrics) pairs to facilitate rubric-generation model training.
 Specifically, we prompt the LLM to generate two complementary types of rubrics: \emph{hard rules}, which capture explicit and objective constraints specified in the prompt, and \emph{principles}, which summarize implicit and generalizable qualities of strong responses.
 This design allows the rubrics to capture both surface-level requirements and deeper dimensions of quality.
 Although hard rules are typically straightforward to extract, the principles are more subtle and require fine-grained reasoning.
 To address this, we propose \emph{Contrastive Rubric Generation} (CRG), which conditions on user queries paired with both chosen and rejected responses.
 By leveraging negative contrasts, CRG encourages the model to identify discriminative qualities that distinguish stronger answers from weaker ones, yielding more comprehensive and ranking-aware rubric signals.
 To further ensure reliability and reduce the noise, we apply preference-label consistency through rejection sampling, retaining only rubrics that yield correct preference predictions.

-Our contributions are threefold: \begin{itemize}[leftmargin=0.7cm] \item \textit{Data Contribution}: We introduce \dataset{}, a large-scale and domain-diverse collection of rubrics.
+Our contributions are three-fold: \begin{itemize}[leftmargin=0.4cm] \item We introduce \dataset{}, a large-scale and diverse collection of rubrics.
 This dataset enables both rubric generation models and rubric-informed reward modeling at scale.

-\item \textit{Methodological Contribution}: We distinguish between two fundamental types of rubrics and propose a novel \emph{contrastive rubric generation} strategy that trains models to produce comprehensive and discriminative rubrics from prompts and response pairs.
-In addition, we introduce \emph{preference–label consistency} that improves the quality and reliability of the rubric.
+\item We distinguish between two fundamental types of rubrics and propose a \emph{contrastive rubric generation} strategy that trains models to produce comprehensive and discriminative rubrics from prompts and responses.
+Besides, we introduce \emph{preference–label consistency} that improves the quality and reliability of the rubric.

-\item \textit{Empirical Contribution}: We conduct extensive experiments on eight benchmark datasets.
-Our proposed rubric reward model, \modelname{}, consistently outperforms strong baselines by 6.8\%.
-Moreover, when integrated into policy optimization, \modelname{} enables the policy model to achieve strong performance on challenging instruction following and medical benchmarks with an average gain of 2.9\%.
-Case studies further verify the benefits of combining hard rules and principles and show that rubrics help reduce false positives from overly long outputs. \end{itemize}
+\item We conduct extensive experiments on eight benchmark datasets, where \modelname{} consistently outperforms strong baselines by 8.4\%.
+Moreover, when integrated into policy optimization, \modelname{} consistently yields notable gains on challenging instruction following and medical benchmark.
+Case studies further verify the benefits of combining hard rules and principles, showing that rubrics help reduce false positives from overly long outputs. \end{itemize}